Artifactory

-with root access to the server, check /{ARTIFACTORY FOLDER}/var/backup/access
+with root access to the server, check `/{ARTIFACTORY FOLDER}/var/backup/access` for artifactory accounts

 root@controller:/opt/jfrog/artifactory/var/backup/access#